itsjustmegus/DrawingGame/README.md

 # DrawingGame
-## Drawing software made with pygame
+## Purpose: drawing software made with pygame that allows the user to draw by clicking and holding left mouse button and dragging mouse